Anjana7581/DesignationManagement/README.md

 # **Designation Management System**

 ## **Project Description**
 Designation Management System is a web application built using Laravel that allows users to manage designations within an organization.
-It provides CRUD (Create, Read, Update, Delete) functionalities for designations and user roles.
+It provides CRUD (Create, Read, Update, ) functionalities for designations and user roles.

 ## **Features**
 ✅ User Authentication (Login & Register)